AitorSimona/CENTRAL-3D/README.md

 <img src="docs/UniformEditing.gif">

 ### Binary program
-Remember to save your shader through the SAVE ALL button in the shader Editor.
 The engine will save the program in binary format.
 Once booting the engine again it will try to load the binary, if unsuccessful it will recompile the shaders.

 ## Overview